17 Feb 31 Mar 2017

 Opening hours: Tuesday to Friday 2 to 6 pm and on appointment

-Kasia Fudakowski, Carina Brandes, exhibition view, Courtesy the artists and ChertLüdde, Berlin
+Kasia Fudakowski, Carina Brandes, courtesy the artists and ChertLüdde, Berlin

-Farkhondeh Shahroudi, Andrea Bellu/Matei Bellu, exhibition view, Courtesy the artists
+Farkhondeh Shahroudi, Andrea Bellu/ Matei Bellu, courtesy the artists

 Carina Brandes, born 1982 in Brunswick, studied in Brunswick and lives in Leipzig.
 She works with the medium of analogue blackand-white photographs, which she develops herself in a laboratory.
 She usually stands in front of the camera as an actor and writes herself into casual and playful situations that alternate between controlled order and loss of control.